jeroennoten/Laravel-AdminLTE/README.md

     php artisan adminlte:update
     ```

 3. If you have [published](#8-customize-views) and modified the default master, page views or login views, you will need to update them too.
+Please, note there could be huge updates on these views, so it is highly recommended to backup your changes.

     Option 1:
-    - Make a copy of the views you modified.
+    - Make a copy (or backup) of the views you have modified.
     - Publish the views again, using
         ```
        php artisan vendor:publish --provider="JeroenNoten\LaravelAdminLte\AdminLteServiceProvider" --tag=views
         ```
-   - Redo the modifications you did.
+    - Compare and redo the modifications you previously did to those views.

    Option 2:
    - Modify in the css, js and other assets location in the master and page views.